smartcontractkit/chainlink-polkadot/fm-demo/README.md

 For the simplicity of this demo, a single Chainlink node (+ Postgres DB, External Initiator) is used, but with multiple accounts.
 In a real environment, each of these accounts would run their own Chainlink node.

+In order to run the demo programmatically, check the end of the document.

 > This is in active development.
 Some Docker images may be outdated and may require to be built from source.

 ## Setup